dtrosien/rs-query/README.md

 ## To-Do List

-- [ ] next steps: finish and test query planner, dann expressions checken und evtl ueberarbeiten + fertig machen
+- [ ] next steps: finish and test query planner
-- [ ] think about how to implement physical Expressions hierarchy
+- [ ] think about how to implement aggregate Expressions (hierarchy)
 - [ ] write tests for physical plans
 - [ ] write test data (RecordBatches etc) generator or use a crate like fake or quickcheck for that
 - [ ] impl Optimizer